-Reduced registration fees are applicable for people who hold a State Concession (must be eligible within the meaning of State Concessions Act 1986) you must supply your current Department of Social Security Pension Number, Department of Veterans Affair Pension Number or Health Care Card Number.
+Reduced registration fees are applicable for people who hold a State Concession (must be eligible within the meaning of State Concessions Act 1986) you must supply your current Department of Social Security Pension Number, Department of Veterans Affair Pension Number.

 In special cases where financial hardship may be proved, the Manager Compliance and Parking may waive all or part of a registration fee.
+For all new cats and dogs aged 6 months, registration fee is waived at initial registration.